johnzxcvbnm/Adi/unit_1/w02d03/student_labs/callbacks_lab.md

       repMaster("Never give your heart to a blockhead", wordReverse);
  ```
 >    "blockhead a to heart your give never proves that I am the rep MASTER!"

   ```javascript
       repMaster("I finished this practice", toUpperCase);
   ```

 >  "I FINISHED THIS PRACTICE proves that I am the rep MASTER!"

+## Hungry for More

+ Javascript is a great language but it can always be improved!

+1. We need a `.count` method and we need you to write it!
+The method should take an array and count how many elements are the same in that array, returning that number. *hint: remember to make an array that has duplicate elements!!*
+1. Write a `.unique` method that creates a new array out of all the unique values in an array.